We Found Love: Composition

-"We Found Love" is an EDM song with elements of electro, house, Europop, pop, techno, dance-pop, trance, and Euro disco.
-According to the digital music sheet published at musicnotes.com, the song is written in the key of F♯ major and it is set at a tempo of 128 beats per minute.
+"We Found Love" is an EDM and electro-R&B song, with elements of electro house, Europop, Eurodance, techno, dance-pop, trance, and Euro disco.
+According to the digital music sheet published at musicnotes.com, the song is written in the key of G flat major and it is set at a tempo of 128 beats per minute.
 The instrumentation of "We Found Love" consists of alarm bells, a keyboard, repetitive pumped-up synthesizers and 4/4 beats.

 Rihanna's vocal range in the song spans one octave, from the lower note of C♯_{4} to the higher note of C♯_{5}.
 Priya Elan of NME commented that Rihanna sounds "extremely relaxed" and Bill Lamb of About.com wrote that her vocals are simple and unaffected.
 Leah Collins of The Vancouver Sun wrote that Rihanna's vocals on "We Found Love" were similar to her vocals on "Fly".
 According to Elan, the keyboard work in the song bears resemblance to that in from "Only Girl (In the World)" and the melody is similar to that of "Complicated", a track included in Rihanna's 2010 studio album Loud.
 Similarly, Michael Cragg of The Guardian noted that "We Found Love" is in the same vein as "Only Girl (In the World)", with regard to its dance beat.

 The lyrical content of the song is sparse and largely revolves around Rihanna chanting the song's hook line, "We found love in a hopeless place".
 Jody Rosen of Rolling Stone described it as "half-baked romantic".
 Rihanna starts the song in a falsetto airy voice as she sings, "Yellow diamonds in the light / And we’re standing side by side / As your shadow crosses mine / What it takes to come alive."
 Michael Cragg commented that the first chorus is almost being sidelined in favor of a large chunk of Harris's riff, before they join on the second chorus.
 The hook repeatedly rings throughout the song.